EvanderChristianDumalang/pokedex/README.md

 ## License

-All the code available under the MIT + Apache 2.0. licenses.
+All the code available under the MIT licenses.
 See [LICENSE](LICENSE).